gregorychernyavskiy/CyLife/README.md

    ```bash
    cd CyLife/Backend
    ```
-3. Build the project using Maven:
+3. Ensure you are in the folder containing the `mvn` executable before building the project.
+Build the project using Maven:
    ```bash
    mvn clean install
    ```
+   This will create the `.jar` file in the `target` folder.
-4. Run the application:
+4. Run the application from the `target` folder:
    ```bash
    java -jar target/Backend-0.0.1-SNAPSHOT.jar
    ```
-5. Access the frontend by opening the appropriate entry point in your browser.
+5. Test the application on your local server or deployment server by accessing the appropriate endpoints.

 ## Development Workflow